Lucia's Blog: 2020-03-08

 "Let no one say when he is tempted, 'I am being tempted by God'; for God cannot be tempted by evil, and He Himself does not tempt anyone.
 But each one is tempted when he is carried away and enticed by his own lust.
 Then when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death.
 Do not be deceived, my beloved brethren" (James 1:13-16).

 It is lust that gets man in trouble to sin.
 Eve blamed the Serpent, and Adam blamed Eve (Genesis 3:12-13).
 The truth is that Adam and Eve sinned despite all their excuses.
-The Serpent was cursed as well as the ground because of man, Genesis 3:17-18.
+The Serpent was cursed and the ground because of man, Genesis 3:17-18.
 Adam and Eve were not cursed but sentenced with mercy and hope, Genesis 3:14-15.
 We know that the woman was sentenced in Genesis 3:16.
 Adam was also sentenced or condemned in Genesis 3:17-19.
 They were cast out of the garden, Genesis 3:22-24.
-Many of our friends believe that there is a big problem with right and wrong because of the "fall."
+Many of our friends believe there is a big problem with right and wrong because of the "fall."

 They say that the mind and conscience of men were impaired by that first sin.
 And for this reason, the conscience does not work as well as it used to before Adam and Eve fell into sin.
 This is absurd!
-They seem to ignore what Romans 5:12 says.
+They ignore what Romans 5:12 says.
 "Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned" (Genesis 8:21; James 1:13-15; Isaiah 59:1-2; 2 Corinthians 5:10; Romans 2:6; 14:12,23; Ezekiel 18:4,20; 28:15; Matthew 18:3; Acts 17:28-29; Romans 7:9; Galatians 4:4; James 4:17; I John 3:4; 5:17; Ecclesiastes 7:29 and 12:14).

 Right and wrong are determined by God, for He has called us to be holy in our behavior toward Him and others.
 It is God who determines what is morally right or wrong.
-Christians must follow the teachings or doctrines of Christ and not the feelings of society, or the changing fashions of the moment.
+Christians must follow the teachings or doctrines of Christ and not the feelings of society or the changing fashions of the moment.
 We must obey God rather than men!
 The Word of God is our standard for considering what is morally pure or impure, for it instructs us in righteousness, equipping us for every good work (2 Timothy 2:15; James 1:5-7; Hebrews 5:14).
 Many use clever reasoning to justify their conduct contrary to what God demands.
 We must not serve God according to human doctrine or philosophy!

 Human doctrine differs from God's will.
 People use human reasoning to justify behavior that God has condemned.
 For example, though society agrees that murder is wrong, they are still in turmoil over other situations.
 Some reason that murder is good if it is the murder of the unborn baby who might be handicapped or born into poverty, conceived out of wedlock, or as the result of rape.
 Others justify killing the elderly or the ill, so they help them kill themselves.
 They reason that they are helping them escape suffering and becoming a burden to others.
 Germany, for instance, justified the Holocaust, claiming that certain groups of people did not deserve to live.
 But God's Word clearly declares that those who commit murder will end up in the lake of fire, not in heaven (Rev. 21:8; 22:15).

 They have really cheapened and degraded the concept of love to justify their immoral and sinful behavior.
 Why not obey God and His commands and get married?
-The saddest part of this is that I have seen some of my brethren support this worldly view among family members!
+The saddest part is that I have seen some Christians support this worldly view among family members!
 Many in our culture justify marriage even between two people of the same gender, for they say, "What can be wrong if they love each other?"
 But guess what?
 God's Word says that intimacy (sexual union) must be between a man and a woman who are married, not outside of marriage, for God said so in Genesis 2:24; Hebrews 13:4; 1 Cor.
 6:9-11.

 Thus, any other relationship outside of marriage is fornication or adultery.
 Anyone who is a fornicator or a homosexual can never enter the gates of heaven or the kingdom of God!
 Others have the nerve to claim that a married couple can get a divorce if they're unhappy in their marriage.
 Some churches have even justified some members arguing that God has called us to peace, so they encourage divorce or separation.
 Others justify remaining in marriages that are not authorized by God, claiming that it would cause severe hardship.
 But Matthew 19:9 declares that the only authorized Scriptural ground for divorce is if one of the spouses commits fornication.
 So anyone who divorces for any other reason but the one that God has authorized cannot remarry unless one of the spouses has died or fornicated.
 If they remarry, they will be committing adultery, and God will judge them!